July 6th - 17th, 2020

 - Unlimited mineral water on jaguar safaris and at the lodges

-- Each photographer has their own two seats (side by side/row across) in the jaguar search boats for optimal space for gear and shooting
+- Each photographer has their two seats in the jaguar search boats for optimal space for gear and shooting

 - Entrance fees